danieljamessmith/blog/posts/BTE2/index.md

 ---
-title: "Probabilistic Preliminaries"
+title: "The Boltzmann Transport Equation - 2.
+Probabilistic Preliminaries"
 author: "Daniel Smith"
 date: "2024-02-13"
 categories: [Mathematics, Probability Theory, Boltzmann Equation]
 title-block-banner: false
 image: 'preview.png'
 draft: false
-description:  "Before we can discuss Information Theory and it's consequences for the Boltzmann Transport Equation we first need to make some definitions from probability theory."
+description:  "Before we can discuss Information Theory and it's consequences for the Boltzmann equation we first need to make some definitions from probability theory."
 ---

-# Probability Theory
+# 2 - Probability Theory

+---

+## 2.1 - Random Variables and Random Vectors

 Throughout we fix a probability space $(\Omega,\mathcal{F},\mathbb{P})$ and consider $\mathbb{R}$ equipped with Lebesgue measure $\lambda$ on